9dev/django-embed9/README.rst

 Usage
 =====

-For every model you want to make embeddable, create a class extending ``embed9.main.Embeddable`` in ``embed.py`` file inside your app folder.
-Class name has to be a concatenation of your model name and a word ``Embed``.
+For every model that you want to make embeddable, create a class extending ``embed9.main.Embeddable`` in ``embed.py`` file inside your app folder.
+Class name has to consists of your model name and a word ``Embed``.

 For example model ``Image``::